18 Mortgage Questions for Your Lender

 6. When Can the Interest Rate Be Locked In?

 Rate lock policies differ from lender to lender.
-Check at the top of Page 1 of your loan estimate to see if your rate is locked, and for how long.
+Check at the top of the first page of your loan estimate to see if your rate is locked, and for how long.

 You’ll want to ensure that any rate lock agreement gives you enough time to close on your loan.
 Many lenders have fees for extending a rate lock.